Navigating Trazodone Withdrawal: Symptoms, Timeline, and Tips for Recovery

 Trazodone Withdrawal Timeline

-Generally, the trazodone withdrawal timeline will look something like this:
+The timeline for withdrawal from trazodone will look something like this:

 - Days 1 - 3: Trazodone withdrawal symptoms begin one to three days after the last dose.
 During this period, a general sense of discomfort is experienced.
 The withdrawal symptoms are mild.